chadblack/2019ELA/calendar/week8.md

 Our first film of the semester. *La otra conquista* (The Other Conquest) tells the story of a Mexica scribe who struggles with the transformation of Tonantzin into La Virgen.
-As you watch the film, pay close attention to how its narration performs double mistaken identity, and also the nature of the differing cataclysms of the period.
+As you watch the film, pay close attention to how its narration performs double mistaken identity^[James Lockhart defines Double Mistaken Identity as a process, "in which each side of a cultural exchange presumes that a given form or concept is functioning in teh way familiar within its own tradition and is unaware of or unimpressed by the other's side's inerpretation." *Of Things of the Indies* (Standford University Press, 1999): 99.], and also the nature of the differing cataclysms of the period.

 October 8 (Tuesday)

-* Martin Nesvig, *Promiscuous Power*, "Burnign Down the House, in Which the spiritual Conquistadors Go to War with Each Other."
+* Martin Nesvig, *Promiscuous Power*, "Burning Down the House, in Which the spiritual Conquistadors Go to War with Each Other."

 October 10 (Thursday)